JoBenEtuk/JoBenEtuk/README.md

 ### Hi there 👋 I'm Etuk Josiah Benjamin

+I'm a creative developer,
-I'm a frontend/creative developer mainly working with the React and Vanilla JS.
+That just means I'm working on ways to make the web fun and interactive.

 What I'm up to:
 - 🌱 Learning and working on creative projects and products.